thewtex/thesis/strain_estimation/strain_estimation.rst

 algorithm is able to determine the movement of subvolumes in the image.
 Notice the anisotropy in resolution-- signal content is much higher in the axial direction than it is in the lateral direction.
-This leads to higher quality motion estimation in the axial direction, discussed in Section 5.1.2.
+This leads to higher quality motion estimation in the axial direction, as discussed in Section 5.1.2.

 .. image:: images/rf_inputs.png
   :align:  center
   :width:  10cm
   :height: 4.7cm
 .. highlights::